vmistvan/VMI_CV_AI/README.md

     J --> K[Early 2025: Coding LLMs are incoming!
 Thinking, reasoning, agents, MCP-s] K --> L[Using Windsurf to generate an Authoring tool written in Python] L --> M[Generating with Windsurf an Yolo based object detection during az AI hackathon.
-3000+ python codelines in 2 days] M --> N[After other tools migrating to Roo Commander to orchestrate the algoritmic part of a Research paper - PhD publication - Projectmanagement support with AI.]
+3000+ python codelines in 2 days] M --> N[After other tools migration to Roo Commander to orchestrate the algoritmic part of a Research paper - PhD publication - Projectmanagement support with AI.]
 ```

 ## More about the AI supported project management research: